hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

     "Non-AXFR session traffic can also use an open TCP connection."

-We clarify here that implementations capable of both AXFR and IXFR compliant with this specification SHOULD
+We clarify here that implementations capable of both AXFR and IXFR and compliant with this specification SHOULD

 *  use the same TCP connection for both AXFR and IXFR requests to the same primary
 *  pipeline such request and MAY intermingle them